ld4l-labs/bibliotek-o/README.md

     * `owl:versionIRI` identifies a particular version of the ontology; e.g., "http://bibliotek-o.org/1.0/ontology/".
     * The `owl:versionIRI` of the current version of the ontology redirects to the `owl:ontologyIRI`.
     * By importing or referencing terms from, a particular `owl:versionIRI`, users are insulated from non-backward-compatible changes in newer published versions until they decide to upgrade.
     * `owl:versionInfo` provides a label containing the version number; e.g., "Version 1.0.1."
-This version number is also used to tag the repository: e.g., "v1.0.1".
+This version number is also used to tag the repository; in this case, `v1.0.1`.
     * Version numbering convention (MAJOR.MINOR.PATCH):
       * MAJOR: non-backward-compatible modifications
       * MINOR: backward-compatible semantic modifications